RD191295/GPT-2-124-M-Model/README.md

 ---

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome! 🎉
+Contributions and improvements are highly welcome!
+Please:
-If you’d like to improve the code, add features, or fix bugs:

-- Fork the repo
+1. Fork the repo
-- Create a new branch (feature-xyz)
+2. Create a branch `feature-xyz`
-- Commit your changes
-- Submit a Pull Request
+3. Submit a pull request with a brief description

+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ---

 ## 📖 Citation